NYU School of Medicine Institutional Review Boards

 - If needed, fill out and attach additional forms to your study profile in Research Navigator.
 These include the IRB addenda for vulnerable populations and requests for a waiver of authorization of informed consent.

 - If you have questions, consult the IRB’s guidance document appropriate to your project.
-If you still have questions after consulting the guidance, contact us to reserve a block of time with one of our scientific managers who can assist you with your submission.
+If you still have questions after consulting the guidance, contact our Division of Education and Training to reserve a block of time with one of our scientific managers, who can assist you with your submission.

 The application for research on decedents should be used when creating a study focusing exclusively on identifiable information from deceased individuals.
 The IRB needs to determine that your study is allowable under the Health Insurance Portability and Accountability Act, or HIPAA.
 This form should be uploaded to your Research Navigator study profile.